 This role is designed in conjunction with our Community Ranger and involves community education and outreach.
-Over the course of the project, we will be hosting/attending events to promote the project and raise awareness about the issues red squirrels are facing in the UK.
+Over the course of the project, we will be doing workshops for schools and hosting/attending events to promote the project and raise awareness about the issues red squirrels are facing in the UK.
 We will also be raising awareness through leafleting households in the local area.
-We therefore need help from community volunteers to attend events with our Community Ranger and distribute leaflets to help spread the word about Reclaiming Reds!
+We therefore need help from community volunteers to attend workshops and events with our Community Ranger, distribute leaflets and get involved with any ad hoc tasks to help spread the word about Reclaiming Reds!

 No previous experience is necessary for this role, but confidence talking to the public would be advantageous.

 During the project, we will be collecting lots of data for research and evaluation purposes.
 This role will involve collecting data for social science research and to monitor red and grey squirrel populations and inputting that data into our databases.
 It may also involve helping with any ad hoc administrative tasks.

 Another important task for Research & Administration volunteers is the Squirrel Phoneline.
 The Squirrel Phoneline is where members of the Community Trap Loan Scheme report a grey squirrel in their trap.
 Volunteers who sign up to this role will dial into the answerphone, listen to the messages, and contact the relevant people to send out.
 This can be done from home so does not require any travel commitments.

 This role is open to anyone but is particularly designed for people looking to gain practical experience in conservation research and/or administrative experience.
 Administrative tasks may also be preferable to anyone with mobility issues that may prohibit them carrying out other volunteer roles.